Trust in e-commerce

 The good news is that a click on a phone number costs the same as a click elsewhere on the ad.
 A phone call is much easier to convert compared to a normal landing page.
 If you offer special services like plumbing or even pizza delivery, this can be a great tool for getting new leads/customers.

-Providing a phone number can build trust for a few reasons.
+Providing a regular or virtual phone number can build trust for a few reasons.
 First of all, for many consumers, it proves you have a physical business with real people there.
 Secondly, it gives potential customers the feeling that someone is there to help them.
 It’s the same reason you should make your phone number easily accessible throughout your website.

 Whether or not people use it is one thing, but simply seeing it there can be comforting in and of itself.